We share the top Keto Friendly Foods to try this year and talk all things ketogenic.

 However, don’t grab a piece of cake or donut from the fridge.

-The high calorie and sugar content of these food options can destroy your chances of acquiring health advantages from the eating plan.
+These food options’ high calorie and sugar content can destroy your chances of acquiring health advantages from the eating plan.

 Instead, grab some nuts and seeds from your kitchen cupboard.

 These food options are the go-to snacks for many keto enthusiasts.

 Nuts and seeds are high in healthy fat but low in carbohydrates.

 Some nuts and seeds that should be in your kitchen right now include:

 - Macadamia nuts

 - Sesame seeds